Ferroelectricity and related effects on carrier transport in type-II Weyl semimetal WTe$_{2}$ thin film

-As an non-magnetic layered transition-metal dichalcogenide, the WTe$_{2}$ has great potential in aplication due to its large magnetoresistance\cite{Ali M N}, like the magnetic sensor and magnetic memory.
-By applying the out-of-plane and in-plane magnetic field, we observe the non-saturation longitudinal resistivity with weak Shubnikov-de-Haas (SdH) oscillation is observed for magnetic field B$>$7T or B$<$-8T, which reveals the effect of multi-Fermi pocket.
-Specially, for normal magnetic field at low-temperature, we observe extremely large Hall resistivity at low temperatures.
-We also measure the temperature and field dependence of Hall resistivity.
-Such extremely large Hall resistivity completely disappear for in-pane magnetic field.
-A critical temperature with maximal Hall resistivity appears at 2 K for zero magnetic field, and $\sim$ 40 K for magnetic field $B=4.5$ T. The critical temperature for WTe$_{2}$ is close to that reported before\cite{Ali M N,Majhi K,Li P}, which signifying the topological phase transition.
-Maximal resistivity at critical temperature also indicate the significant role of semimetal charge transport at nearly equal hole and electron densities, $p/n\approx 1$, in which case the Hall resistivity is almost completely linear.
-Except the experimental observation of non-saturating longitudinal resistivity and the extremely large Hall resistivity, we theortically consider the highly anisotropic electronic structure near the type-II Weyl cone of WTe$_{2}$, in terms of the low-energy two band model.
-We show that, the calculation of dipole transition matrix element exhibit great different to other Dirac or Weyl (like the type-I) low-dimensional materials, which is due to its nearly compensated fermi surface and the anisotropic response to the magnetic field.
+{ $Conclusion$} There is significant role for the semimetal charge transport in the related phenomenons, especially at nearly equal hole and electron densities.
+Except the experimental observation, we theortically consider the highly anisotropic electronic structure near the type-II Weyl cone of WTe$_{2}$ in terms of the low-energy two band model.
+The calculation of dipole transition matrix element exhibit great different to other Dirac or Weyl (like the type-I) low-dimensional materials, which is due to its nearly compensated fermi surface and the anisotropic response to the magnetic field.
 Except the electrical anisotropicity as well as the outstanding out-of-plane ferroelectrcity, the calculation of dipole (modelled using a one-dimensional effective external fied) can also explain the special pattern of the resonance in semimetal charge transport which is different to that in other mterials with saturating magnetoresistivity\cite{Ali M N}.
+Considering the interband contributions, we calculation, in terms of dipole transition, the anisotropic electrical response to external field.
+Hysteresis originates from ferroelectric polarization also observed through the hysteresis loop of the out-of-plane polarization.